jMotif/jmotif-R/README.md

 #### 5.0 SAX-VSM classifier
 While the parameters optimization sampler discussed in our paper is yet to be coded, the current code provides a reference implementation of SAX-VSM classification and a characteristic patterns dicovery framework.

-I use the one of [standard UCR time series datasets](http://www.cs.ucr.edu/~eamonn/time_series_data/) to illustrate the code use.
+I use the one of [standard UCR time series datasets](http://www.cs.ucr.edu/~eamonn/time_series_data/) to illustrate the implemented approach.
 The Cylinder-Bell-Funnel dataset (Saito, N: *Local feature extraction and its application using a library of bases.* PhD thesis, Yale University (1994)) consists of three time series classes.
 The dataset is embedded into the `jmotif` library:

     # load Cylinder-Bell-Funnel data
     data("CBF")